 - Simone Halink.
 Co-chair of An Internet Safe and Secure Working Group of the Freedom Online Coalition.
 FOC is a group of 29 nations “committed to work together to support Internet freedom and protect fundamental human rights – free expression, association, assembly, and privacy online – worldwide“.

 - Roman Yampolskiy.
 Renowned AI superintelligence safety expert and professor.
 Author of Artificial Superintelligence.
 His research is focused on AI Containment (i.e. isolation).
+Prof. at University of Louisville, known for his work on IT security and artificial intelligence safety.
+He holds a PhD from the University at Buffalo.
 Active in popular media channels.

 - Yvo Desmedt.
 World-renowned cryptographer, and pioneer of threshold cryptography.
 Fellow of the IACR.
 Jonsson Distinguished Professor at University of University of Texas at Dallas, USA and Chair of ICT at University College London, UK.